skanderboudawara/bac-data-analysis/readme.md

 - Region ranking by success rate
 - High Marks, gender partition & their high school of origin

-It took me about 4 hours to find and parse the data needed.
-So yeah, let's finally start our analysis.
+🕰️ It took me about 4 hours to find and parse the data needed.
+So yeah, let's finally start our analysis.📊

 _ _ _